On a class of stochastic fractional heat equations: Skorohod solution

 \section{Skorohod solution}

-In this section, we will prove the existence and uniqueness of the Skorohod solution of \eqref{eq-SPDE}, and present Feynman-Kac formulae for the solution and its moments.
-The method is inspired, for instance, by \cite{S17}.
+In this section, we provide a sufficient and necessary condition for the existence and uniqueness of a square-integrable mild Skorohod solution of \eqref{eq-SPDE}, and prove Feynman-Kac formulae for the solution and its moments.